About us

 BS-VI two and three-wheelers1.548

-Pollution Certificate norms for old vehicles (cars, bikes, three-wheelers)
+Pollution certificate for old vehicles (cars, bikes, three-wheelers)

-Older vehicles are subject to different, often more lenient, standards, recognizing that older technology may not meet the most current norms:
+Older vehicles are subject to different, often more lenient, standards, recognising that older technology may not meet the most current norms:

 Vehicle TypeCO (%)HC (n-hexane equivalent) ppm